AgencyPMG/ProgrammingChallenges/README.md

 ## How long should I spend on this?

-Hopefully less than about an hour.
+Take your time and do your best work.
+The code you produce here should be a very good indicator of how you would code in a production environment.
 If you find a problem is taking a long time, let us know!
 Chances are it's probably too big for this set of challenges.

 ## Can I use third-party libraries?